sajjadGG/book-python/advanced/oop/access.rst

     mark = Astronaut('Mark', 'Watney')

-    print(mark._firstname)  # IDE should warn: "Access to a protected member _firstname of a class "
+    print(mark._firstname)  # IDE should warn: "Access to a protected member _firstname of a class"
     # Mark

-    print(mark._lastname)  # IDE should warn: "Access to a protected member _lastname of a class "
+    print(mark._lastname)  # IDE should warn: "Access to a protected member _lastname of a class"
     # Watney

     print(mark.publicname)